futurice/freesound-android/README.md

 * `in progress` - assigned by contributor: your PR is in progress.
 Do this as soon as you can.
 * `awaiting review` - assigned by contributor: your PR is now ready for review.
 Ping some reviewers!
 * `in review` - assigned by reviewer: your PR is being reviewed.
-* `requires rework` - assigned by reviewer: your PR
+* `requires rework` - assigned by reviewer: you need to address the reviewer's feedback.
-* `conditional merge` -  assigned by reviewer: you may merge your pull request, subject to the reviewer's feedback
+* `conditional merge` -  assigned by reviewer: you may merge your pull request, subject to the reviewer's feedback.
 * `merge` -  assigned by reviewer: you may immediately merge your pull request.
 Hooray!

 ## IDE Configuration